 Why Learning Retention Matters to Organizations Today

-Research on learning retention dates back to the 1800s, when German psychologist Herman Ebbinghaus developed the forgetting curve.
+Research on retention of information dates back to the 1800s, when German psychologist Herman Ebbinghaus developed the forgetting curve.
 It shows how people quickly forget new knowledge within hours after learning it.

 This process of the memory purging information to retain only the most important things has been studied and observed many times over.